 - Black Cloak: How the cultists dress for their ceremonies, like whatever was going on with the dead dove, or the ritual sacrifice of Phillipe at the end.

 - The Cavalry Arrives Late: Not that it's clear what she would have done anyway, but Catherine arrives just in time to see Phillipe take an arrow from Christian.

 - The Chains of Commanding: It's nice to be a count with a large estate and a whole town to work it for you, but it's less nice when you are obligated to come back home to be ritually murdered.

 - Chiaroscuro: It's a black and white film, and the vast empty spaces of Castle Bellenac are artfully lit, filling the place with spooky shadows.

-- Cult: The entire town is a Satanic cult masquerading as a normal French Catholic village.
+- Cult: The entire town is a pagan cult masquerading as a normal French Catholic village.

 - Disturbed Doves: A flock of doves flies away when Catherine drives into the courtyard of the castle.
 The doves get more disturbed when Christian shoots one out of the air.

-- Downer Ending: Phillipe dies in a Satanic human sacrifice ritual.
-And little Jacques has bought into Satanism and will continue the tradition.
+- Downer Ending: Phillipe dies in a pagan human sacrifice ritual.
+And little Jacques has bought into the religion and will continue the tradition.

 - Dream Sequence: Catherine has a nightmare of all the scary things she's seen in and around the castle.

 - Fake Shemp: Inverted.
 Some long shots of Kim Novak were still used after she was replaced.